Cooking Instructions

 Take the

-and removed any heavy silver skin off the top.
-Then I used butcher twine to tie it up (it helps the pork loin hold it’s shape).
-It’s fairly simple, you just work down the pork loin tying nots.
+and remove any heavy silver skin off the top.
+Then I used butcher twine to tie it up (it helps the pork loin hold its shape).
+It’s fairly simple, you just work down the pork loin tying knots.
 If you get your pork loin from a butcher, they can do this step for you.

 Step 2